electricbookworks/electric-book/_docs/output/app-output.md

           publisher-display-name: "Electric Book Works"
       ```

-1. Ensure that `google-play-expansion-file-enabled` is not set in `_data/settings.yml` (that's only for Android).
+3. Ensure that `google-play-expansion-file-enabled` is not set in `_data/settings.yml` (that's only for Android).
-1. Use the output script to create the app-ready HTML only.
-If you're creating a translation app, when the output script asks for extra config files, enter the relevant config file for that language.
-E.g. for French: `_configs/_config.app.fr.yml`
-2. If you're using external media, copy the images from the remote media repo manually to `_site/app/www/book/images` (or the equivalent translation images folder; see '[Add remote media](#add-remote-media)' below for more detail).
+4. If you're using external media, you'll need to copy the images from the remote media repo manually to the images folder in the main book repo (or the equivalent translation images folder there).
+See '[Add remote media](#add-remote-media)' below for detailed steps.
-2. At a command prompt in the repo root, run `cd _site/app && cordova platform rm windows && cordova platform add windows && cordova build windows`
+5. At a command prompt in the repo root, run: `npm run eb -- output -f app -o electron -d true` to build the app.
-3. Open Visual Studio.
-From there, open the Cordova solution file (`.sln`) in `_site/app/platforms/windows`, and deploy and and build for your local machine to test.
-(You should be able to click the '► Local machine' button in the toolbar.)
+6. To check through the app locally, open the .exe file named for the app within the `_site\app\platforms\electron\build\win-unpacked` folder.
-4. We recommend building a Release version (not a Debug version) to test that the app works when fully signed.
+7. We recommend building a Release version (not a Debug version) to test that the app works when fully signed.
 To do this:
     1. Associate the app with an app listing in the store.
 Right-click `CordovaApp.Windows10 (Universal Windows)` then select Store > Associate App with the Store...
 (You may only have to do this once.)
     2. Under `CordovaApp.Windows10 (Universal Windows)` open `package.windows10.appxmanifest` and add the language code to the 'Default language' field.
 You can also correct the description, which Visual Studio or Cordova aren't getting right currently.
 Save the file.
     3. In the toolbar, select 'Release' instead of 'Debug' and select your computer's architecture in the next box (usually 'x64').
 Then click the '► Local machine' button in the toolbar.
 (Sometimes you get an error and have to enter the language again in the 'Default language' field.
 Then retry '► Local machine'.)
 If the process works and you're on Windows, it should install the app to your computer, where you should open and test it.
-5. To prepare for the Windows store, use Visual Studio following the guidance in [this article](https://docs.microsoft.com/en-us/windows/uwp/packaging/packaging-uwp-apps).
+8. To prepare for the Windows store, use Visual Studio following the guidance in [this article](https://docs.microsoft.com/en-us/windows/uwp/packaging/packaging-uwp-apps).
 In short, you will:
     1. Use VS's Solution Explorer (a panel on the right, which you can show with View > Solution Explorer).
 Right-click `CordovaApp.Windows10 (Universal Windows)` then select Store > Associate App with the Store... and select the correct app that appears.
 This will sign the app with the correct certificate.
 (You may only have to do this once.)
     1. However, this unsets the default language that Cordova adds to non-release builds.
 So under `CordovaApp.Windows10 (Universal Windows)` open `package.windows10.appxmanifest` and add the language code to the 'Default language' field.
 You can also correct the description, which Visual Studio or Cordova aren't getting right currently.
     1. Now create an app package upload file.
 Use VS's Solution Explorer (a panel on the right, which you can show with View > Solution Explorer).
 Right-click `CordovaApp.Windows10 (Universal Windows)` then select Store > Create App Packages.